Things To Do In Folkestone

 Key tip: check opening hours.
 A lot of places don’t open on Monday and/or Tuesday, especially out of season.
 It’s a little bit chicken and egg, because the more people who visit Mondays and Tuesdays, the more businesses will be able to be open those days.
 But be aware of this.

-• Coffee: In my view the best coffee is at the newly opened Yoke on Guildhall Street.
-They also do fab sandwiches.
-Steep Street on the Old High Street (OHS) is also very good, as is Harbour Coffee.
-I also often grab a coffee from Folklore on the OHS, or Gourmet Kitchen if I’m closer to the Leas.
+• Coffee: In my view the best coffee is at Yoke on Guildhall Street.
+They also do fab lunch options.
+Steep Street on the Old High Street (OHS) is also very good, as is Harbour Coffee and Sailbox.
+I also like the coffee from Folklore on the OHS, or Gourmet Kitchen if closer to the Leas..
+Mugs just by the Tram road car park at the bottom of the Old High Street is popular.
 The Lift Cafe is another local fave near the shingle beach/Leas coastal park.
-I also really like the coffee at Heaven 7, which is just next door to Wilko.
+In June 2025, Petticoat Lane Emporium also opened on Sandgate road in the former Wilko’s, and has a fab cafe inside with good sandwich options and well spaced tables.

 • Fish and Chips: I love Sandy’s down by the harbour (next to Rocksalt).
 Papa’s on Sandgate Road is also pretty good.

-• Brunch: If like me you love avo on toast/eggs/eggs benedict etc, then my vote is for the new Sailbox on the Harbour Arm - their views are hard to beat, as they are located in the big yellow shipping container on the Harbour Arm, next to sister company Harbour Coffee.
-I think they are open 9ish to 5, and planning some extended hours soon.
+• Brunch: If like me you love avo on toast/eggs/eggs benedict etc, then my vote is for the Sailbox on the Harbour Arm - their views are hard to beat, as they are located in the big yellow shipping container on the Harbour Arm, next to sister company Harbour Coffee.
 They’ve also recently expanded their afternoon food offering - the cod bites are delicious.
 Sunshine cafe is also good.
 Brew also does a tasty avocado on toast with smoked salmon or sausage.
-If you’re looking for more of a brunch experience, the excellent Dita Garbo has just started hosting drag brunches at Space bar via Punk & Plume, where you can enjoy pizza, dessert, a glass of Prosecco, bottomless drinks and 2.5 hours of games with prizes etc for £40.
+If you’re looking for more of a brunch experience, the excellent Dita Garbo has hosts drag brunches at via Punk & Plume.
+Rocksalt’s wine bar and garden has also started offering breakfast from July 2025.

-• Easy meals where there is likely to be something most people enjoy: Luben (pizza), The Harbour Inn (pub by the harbour) or the Pullman (gastropub), which has a good sized beer garden that is great in the summer.
-These three places also tend to be open all/most days.
+• Easy meals where there is likely to be something most people enjoy: Brewing brothers (pizza), Luben (pizza), The Harbour Inn (pub by the harbour) or the Pullman (gastropub), which has a good sized beer garden that is great in the summer.
+These places also tend to be open all/most days.
 There are also a number of food huts etc along the harbour arm (eg burritos, chips, a greek bus etc).
 Lucky Chip does some incredible burgers.
-We also have the new Let’s Amore in the old signal box on the harbour arm - they do some delicious focaccia sandwiches and a good aperol spritz.
-The Punch & Judy also does some great loaded fries and burgers.
+We also have the new Sip at the Signal Box in the old signal box on the harbour arm.
+The Blind Pig on tontine street does great pizzas, and the burgers at Blackmarket on tontine street are legendary.
+Burrito Buoy just a few doors down does an incredible pulled pork burrito (which is pretty huge).

 • Sunday roast - try The Pullman, or The Bouverie Tap.

-• Going posh: try Rocksalt for food, or the lighthouse champagne bar at the end of the harbour arm.
-Little Rock on the beach is fantastic in the summer.
+• Going posh: try Rocksalt for food, Pomus, or the lighthouse champagne bar at the end of the harbour arm.

 • Vegan: there is plenty on offer for vegans in Folkestone.
-Most of the above have good vegan options, and you can also try the fantastic Dr Legumes.
+Most of the above have good vegan options.

 • Ice Cream: Massimo’s at 14 Cheriton Place is excellent (and ideal if you’ve walked into the town centre from the station).
 On the Harbour Arm, The Dessert Folkes have a range of delicious treats.